flyway/flywaydb.org/documentation/concepts/check.md

 You can find more information on SQLFluff configuration [here](https://docs.sqlfluff.com/en/stable/configuration.html).

 You can also use this to configure more than just the dialect, such as which rules should be enabled or disabled.

+### Failing on Rule Violations

+{% include teams.html %}

+You can configure your pipline to fail when certain SQL Fluff rules are violated.
+This can be done by configuring `check.majorRules`,`check.minorRules`,`check.majorTolerance` and `check.minorTolerance`.

+`majorRules` should contain a comma-separated list of [SQL Fluff rule codes](https://docs.sqlfluff.com/en/stable/rules.html) which are considered to be `major`.
+If the total number of `majorRules` violations exceeds the `majorTolerance`, Flyway will fail.

+The same applies to `minorRules` and `minorTolerance`.